mozilla/autophone/README.md

 contains more background, goals, implementation notes, and other such information.

-The main code repo is currently https://github.com/markrcote/autophone/
+Source code is at https://github.com/mozilla/autophone/

 See also [phonedash](https://github.com/markrcote/phonedash) for a basic results server.
 At some point, [DataZilla](https://github.com/mozilla/datazilla) will obsolete this.

-See the files INSTALL and USAGE for more detailed information.
+See the files INSTALL.md and USAGE.md for more detailed information.